christiantuttle7/CS2-ctuttle/README.md

 Status: Unfinished
 Self-Grade: 90/100
 Notes: Works good.
 Would like to test a few more times to make sure everything runs well.
 Would also like to add more/better comments

+Homework 3:
+Name: RPN
+Date: 11/29/2024
+Status: Done
+Self-Grade: 100/100
+Notes: Tested a bunch of times and works good.
+I used a lot of the node and list code from lab3 and edited it.